Read about gaming machine entitlements including allocation and pricing.

-The Gambling Licensing Program (GLP) was established in July 2015 within the Office of Liquor, Gaming and Racing (OLGR) in the Department of Justice and Regulation (DJR) following the appointment of the Director, GLP, with the primary purpose of overseeing the delivery of all the current and upcoming gambling licensing projects.
+The Gambling Licensing Program (GLP) was established in July 2015 in the Department of Justice and Regulation (DJR), now the Department of Justice and Community Safety (DJCS), following the appointment of the Director, GLP.
+The primary purpose was to oversee the delivery of all the current and upcoming gambling licensing projects.
 The purpose of bringing the licensing projects under the umbrella of a program is to leverage the significant similarities between the projects in order to achieve efficiencies and facilitate successful delivery, including through:

 - shared resources